M1gel-123/SandGame/README.md

 # Sand Game

-A falling-sand puzzle game where polyomino blocks shatter into colored particles.Connect same-color paths from the left wall to the right wall to clear them and chain high scores.Open `index.html` in any modern browser to play.---
+A falling-sand puzzle game where polyomino blocks shatter into colored particles.
+Connect same-color paths from the left wall to the right wall to clear them and chain high scores.

 ## How to Play

-1.Drag a piece from the bottom tray onto the board.2.The piece drops as a solid block, then breaks into individual sand particles.3.Sand falls and slides under gravity.4.When a continuous path of the **same color** reaches from the left edge to the right edge, that path clears.5.Chain clears to build a streak multiplier.6.Game ends when none of the three tray pieces can be placed.---
+1. Drag a piece from the bottom tray onto the board.
+2. The piece drops as a solid block, then breaks into individual sand particles.
+3. Sand falls and slides under gravity.
+4. When a continuous path of the **same color** reaches from the left edge to the right edge, that path clears.
+5. Chain clears to build a streak multiplier.
+6. Game ends when none of the three tray pieces can be placed.

 ## Physics

-The board is a grid of `W × H` cells (`60 × 90`).Each polyomino is built from `MACRO × MACRO` (5×5) solid blocks that later become individual particles.### Falling blocks
+The board is a grid of `W × H` cells (`60 × 90`).
+Each polyomino is built from `MACRO × MACRO` (5×5) solid blocks that later become individual particles. ### Falling blocks
 Solid pieces fall one cell at a time until they hit something, then disintegrate:

 ```js